MathBoud/DLM.ReferencePoint/README.md

 Source: Anderson C.A, Branch, T.A., Ricard, D. & Lotze, H.K.
 2012 (http://lotzelab.biology.dal.ca/wp-content/uploads/2015/11/Anderson-etal_2012_ICES1.pdf)

 The method applies a smoothing factor to the commercial catch data to estimate a ratio proportional to the maximum value of the catch and to determine a qualitative state of the stock based on this ratio

+### Scalar Catch method
+Source: Berkson, J., Barbieri, L., Cadrin S.X. and Cass-Calay, S.L.
+2011. (https://www.researchgate.net/publication/255181180_Calculating_acceptable_biological_catch_for_stocks_that_have_reliable_catch_data_only_Only_Reliable_Catch_Stocks_-_ORCS)

+This method uses a statistical measure (mean, median, etc.) of the commercial catch values during a time series or a portion of it and applies a reduction factor proportional to the state of the population during this period.

 ### CMSY catch-only stock assessment model
 Source: Froese R., Demirel N., Coro G., Kleisner K.M., Winker H. 2017. (https://onlinelibrary.wiley.com/doi/full/10.1111/faf.12190)